tiksem/KotlinSpirit/README.md

 `nameButNotJhon` is the same as `name - "Jhon"` if we use the difference rule instead

 ## Quoted rule
 Quoted rule represents rule `a` quoted by `left` and `right` rules.
 If you specify only a single rule as an argument of `quoted` `left` and `right` will be the same.
 You may ask what is the difference between sequence rule `left + a + right` and `a.quoted(left, right)`.
 The difference is the result.
-The resultType of sequence rule is always CharSequence from the beginning to the end of the rule, so quotes are included in the result as well.
+The resultType of sequence rule is always CharSequence, started from the beginning to the end of the match, so quotes are included in the result as well.
 However the quoted rule result is the same as `a` result.

 Let's consider we want to implement quoted string parser:
 ```Kotlin